 Major works on the Metro Tunnel are underway to support construction of Town Hall Station with direct connections to Flinders Street Station.

-City Square closed to the public on 3 April 2017 and works are underway to prepare the site for construction of a new underground station.
+City Square closed to the public on 3 April 2017 and works are now underway to construct the new underground station.

-In order to safely and efficiently build this station, we will temporarily occupy City Square for up to five years.
-An acoustic shed will be built over the site in 2018.
+In order to safely and efficiently build this station, we are temporarily occupying City Square until construction is complete.

 Brunetti Café relocated

-Brunetti Café has closed their City Square store and moved to a new location at 250 Flinders Lane.
+Brunetti Café has closed its City Square store and moved to a new location at 250 Flinders Lane.

 Removal of artwork